-Understanding PCOS and Fertility
+Understanding PMOS (PCOS) and Fertility

-What is PCOS?
+What is PMOS?

-PCOS is a complex hormonal condition characterized by three main features, though not everyone experiences all three:
+PMOS is a complex hormonal condition characterized by three main features, though not everyone experiences all three:

 • Irregular menstrual cycles due to infrequent or absent ovulation